 Look, I’m not saying Knives Out is a Deadpool situation here, but is Knives Out kid friendly?
 No. And whoever says it’s family friendly has a different definition than I do.
 Knives Out is a fun murder mystery with stellar sweaters and acting, but with over 50+ swear words and talk about suicide, Knives Out is not ok for kids.
-Here’s what parents need to know about Knives Out before you bring your kids in this parent movie review.
+This Knives Out Parents Guide will tell you why Knives Out is rated PG-13.

 Knives Out Movie Review – Is it Kid Friendly?